2016 | video | 04:08 min

 Camera & audio by Wilbert Eerland

 At the end of the 19th century, science replaced the role of religion as a way to understand and approach the world.
-Mankind shifted from having a mystical worldview, to an understanding in which man not only became a scientist, but also the subject matter of his own examination.
+Mankind shifted from having a mystical worldview, to an understanding in which man not only became a scientist, but also became the subject matter of his own examination.
 Or, as Nietzsche puts it: man has put himself on God's throne.

 But what has come from this antropocentric worldview?
 How much success does man have in constructing it's own world, and therefor, also in constructing himself?